portalsoup/ktor-react-starter/README.md

 # Gradle

-To build the app. (new)

-./gradlew client:copy aftifact

 ## Build the app
 Tasks run from the root module cascade into each submodule, and if a task with the same name exists, it will invoke alongside the root project.